mikepenz/convention/README.md

-# convention
+# version-catalog

-Re-useable convention plugin
+Common Version-Catalog for all the projects